andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/1 Control Flow.md

 - [ ] Explain `goto` in your own words.
 - [ ] Explain subroutines in your own words.
 - [ ] Explain errors and exceptions in your own words.
 - [ ] What are the differences between a Syntax Error and an Exception?
-Also, give examples.
+Explain with examples.
 - [ ] Explain in detailed small steps how this code will be executed step by step, what it does, what output it gives, and also the order of operations step by step.

 ```python